 The farm's main crop is hay.
 The experimental field is planted with multiple varieties of amaranth, sweet corn, cowpeas, okra, sweet potatoes, pumpkins, sunflowers, and in the winter, rye, wheat, and peas as cover crops.

-Manyprocesses inconventional farming could cause trace element deficiencies in row crops, while crop selection and rising CO2levels sustain or increase carbohydrate and calorie content.
+Many processes in conventional farming could cause trace element deficiencies in row crops, while crop selection and rising CO2 levels sustain or increase carbohydrate and calorie content.
 If food has a low ratio of trace elements to calories, consumers may overeat calories to acquire sufficient trace elements.
-The resulting nutritional imbalance will affect health, but some effects may be quickly reversible.
+The resulting nutritional imbalance would affect health, but some effects should be quickly reversible.

 1. Calculate ratios of trace elements and selected essential nutrients to calories in crops grown with conventional fertilizers versus balanced amendments of organic matter, major, and trace elements.
-The hypothesis is that these ratios will be lower in conventional compared to balanced field crops was not well supported by the data collected for elements and vitamins, but could be true with further soil improvement or with other essential nutrients, such as selected amino acids.
+The hypothesis that these ratios would be lower in conventional compared to balanced field crops was not well supported by the data collected for elements and vitamins, but could be true with further soil improvement or with other essential nutrients, such as selected amino acids.
 We have some evidence, not part of the original SARE proposal, that essential amino acid density increased with balanced soil management.

 2. Pilot test a year-long schedule for providing diabetic human subjects with a diet based on seas, trees, and rich row crops versus conventional diabetic diet advice and row crops.
-This will determine resource requirements for human studies using nutrient dense foods to prevent infections in diabetic employees, replicating a similar 2003 study of multivitamins.
+This would determine resource requirements for human studies using nutrient dense foods to prevent infections in diabetic employees, replicating a similar 2003 study of multivitamins.
 This particular study design is probably impractical at current scale, and will require better weed control than we achieved without herbicides.
 However, the nickel findings suggest that some short-term experiments are possible with SNAS patients, such as a crossover trial where gut leakage is monitored following a single meal comprised of produce from balanced versus conventional soils.

 Our experimental field supports fractional factorial designs to compare long-term conventional soil management to sustainable, nutrient-balanced management.
 The experimental field is a fenced area of 120’ north-south by 150’ east-west, with a gentle 2’ drop from north to south, just below a forest and above the floodplain.
-The conventional areas are the 70×70’ southwest corner (established in 2018) and 40×70’ northeast corner (2019).
+The conventional areas are the 70x70’ southwest corner (established in 2018) and 40x70’ northeast corner (2019).
 These areas receive calcium carbonate to correct soil pH, and nitrogen fertilizer at labelled rates.
-The balanced areas are the 70×70’ southeast corner (2016) and ~30×70’ northwest corner (2019).
+The balanced areas are the 70x70’ southeast corner (2016) and ~30x70’ northwest corner (2019).
 Balanced areas receive annual major element amendments guided by soil analyses and Solomon and Reinheimer’s Organicalc (https://growabundant.com/organicalc/), and trace elements primarily from tree leaf and coffee ground composted with fine charcoal.